Gloss

 Section VI -- Bureau Assessment

-The information economy has reached a terminal condition in which all available channels are saturated, the machines are producing content faster than the population can ignore it, and the quality of both the content and the audience's capacity to evaluate it are declining in tandem.
+All available channels are saturated.
+The machines are producing content faster than the population can ignore it.
+The quality of both the content and the audience's capacity to evaluate it are declining in tandem.
 Model collapse is not a bug.
 It is the system's biography written in advance.
 News avoidance is not a failure of civic duty.
 It is the market correcting for a product that no one requested and everyone received.

 The Bureau will continue to monitor the situation.
 All feeds remain active.
 All channels are operational.
 Your capacity to absorb this report is, as always, your own concern.